sunjc826/peggle/README.md

 - Tapping an opaque (i.e. selected) peg does not change anything.
 That is, the tapped peg remains opaque, all other pegs remain translucent, and the delete button background remains white.

 #### Test designer
 - The designer is letterboxed.
 The aspect ratio of the design area should match the aspect ratio of the iOS device.
-(As of now, letterboxing for game levels of arbitrary aspect ratios has not been implemented, though the core coordinate mapping logic is there.)
+- At the top of the designer view there is a gray area representing the cannon zone.
+Pegs will be considered out of bounds if the player attempts to drag a peg to the gray area.
+- At the bottom of the designer view there is a gray area representing the bucket zone.
+Similarly pegs will be considered out of bounds if the player attempts to drag a peg to the gray area.
 - On tap edit mode button, the following state transitions should occur.
   - If edit mode is previously "concrete", the label above the edit mode button should say "ghost" and a remove inconsistencies button should appear on the right of the screen.
   - If edit mode is previously "ghost", the label above edit button should say "concrete" and the remove inconsistencies button should disappear.
 Furthermore, any ghost pegs should be removed.